chenette/splinter-docs/docs/0.4/index.md

 * Splinter circuits **share state privately** &mdash; with circuit members only.
   No central database is required for storing data changes or state information.

-## Distributed Ledger Platform as a Service
+## Distributed Ledger Platform as a Service with Scabbard and WASM

-Splinter uses services to provide distributed ledger functionality, including transaction processing, a consensus mechanism or other agreement protocol, and smart contracts.
-This feature allows Splinter to support a variety of distributed ledger models, unlike other platforms that embed their distributed ledger functionality in the core architecture.
+Splinter uses **services** to provide distributed ledger functionality, including transaction processing, a consensus mechanisms, and smart contracts.
+This feature allows Splinter to flexibly support a variety of distributed ledger models, unlike other platforms that embed their distributed ledger functionality in the core architecture.

-Splinter provides the Scabbard service as an example implementation of a distributed ledger platform.
+Out of the box, Splinter provides the Scabbard service as a distributed ledger platform.
 Scabbard includes the following components:

 * [Hyperledger Transact](https://github.com/hyperledger/transact), a
   platform-agnostic Rust library for executing transactions from on-ledger smart